 Assessment Related RequirementsN/A

-You are advised to comply with word limits for written assignments.
-You are, of course, not expected to achieve exactly the required length and a 10% leeway on either side is acceptable.
-However, a penalty of 5% of available marks will apply for word quota in excess of the 10% leeway.
+You are advised to comply with word limits for written assignments, however a 10% leeway on either side is acceptable.
 Each assignment must include the word-count at the end of the document and in the cover sheet.

 Assignment cover sheet

 Assignments are to be submitted with an attached Assignment Cover Sheet (available on MyUni), which is to be signed and dated by the student before submission.
 The lecturer can refuse assignments that do not have a signed acknowledgement of the University’s policy on plagiarism.

 Referencing of assignments

 It is essential that you reference all written work accurately and consistently.
 We ask that use the American Psychological Society

 Referencing Format (APA 6) and information regarding this system can be found at: http://libguides.library.curtin.edu.au/data/files6/173202/APA_referencing_guide.pdf or more detailed information can be found at: http://owl.english.purdue.edu/owl/resource/560/01/.
 EndNote bibliographic software is a very useful tool for managing your references and it is provided free of charge through the university.
 Information about EndNote can be found at: http://www.adelaide.edu.au/library/guide/gen/bibsoft/

 Be aware that marks will be deducted for incorrect referencing in all assignments.

 All extensions for assignments must be requested, at the latest, by the last working day before the due date of submission.
 Extensions will generally be granted only on medical or genuine compassionate grounds.
 Supporting documentation must be provided at the time a student requests an extension.
 Without documentation, extensions will not be granted.
 Late requests for extension will neither be accepted nor acknowledged.